Game Rules

 Requires at least 2 protagonists on the board

-Sacrifice one of your own protagonists to reveal all hidden opponent protagonists.
-Beware — this counts as a protagonist death and can cause your own defeat.
+Sacrifice one of your own protagonists to reveal all hidden opponent protagonists and protectors (masked cards stay hidden).
+Beware: this counts as a protagonist death and can cause your own defeat.

 Ultimate decrees are powerful but risky.
 Each can only be used once per player per game.
 Use them wisely.